 Skip to navigation, content

-Hosted in the secure Teradata Managed Cloud environment, Teradata Database as a Service lets customers focus on business value rather than managing infrastructure – while enjoying flexible pricing that fits within the budget.
+Hosted in the secure Teradata Managed Cloud (Americas) environment, Teradata Database as a Service lets customers focus on business value rather than managing infrastructure – while enjoying flexible pricing that fits within the budget.
+Customers can choose the location from where they would like to be served – currently either Germany or the United States.

 Featuring the same industry-leading Teradata Database software as in our on-premises systems, key cloud use cases include:

 Read this white paper to learn how nine different customers are using Teradata Managed Cloud – and read this case study to understand how firms are using it in hybrid deployment scenarios.